How to Get a UX Internship: Hiring Tips for Employers 2025

 CV Screening

-Self-explanatory - just make sure they don't list a fake degree, get a good understanding of their previous experiences or skills they learned so you know what you might get to work with to which role they could potentially fill in the team.
+Self-explanatory - just make sure they don’t list a fake degree, get a good understanding of their previous experiences or skills they learned so you know what you will get to work with to which role they could potentially fill in the team.

 Virtual Interview Between UX Interns and Managers